 The report also states that in 2010, there were around 240,000 job postings requesting bilingual workers and by 2015, that figure had increased to approximately 630,000.

 You’ll be more creative

 While creativity can be a difficult thing to accurately measure, researchers have attempted to quantify and measure creative ability in a number of ways.
 One of the tools that is most widely used to understand creativity is a test known as the Torrance Tests of Creative Thinking (TTCT).
-The TTCT was first introduced in 1962 by Ellis Paul Torrance and measures an individual’s capacity for what’s referred to as “divergent thinking” in four key areas: fluency, flexibility, originality, and elaboration.
+The TTCT was first introduced in 1962 by Ellis Paul Torrance and measures an individual’s capacity for what’s referred to as “divergent thinking” in four key areas: fluency, flexibility, originality and elaboration.

 Divergent thinking is essentially how well and how quickly your mind can problem-solve.
 A study conducted by the University of Mashhad compared a group of bilinguals on the TTCT with their monolingual counterparts.
 The results clearly showed that bilinguals performed better than the monolinguals in each of the TTCT’s four measures.

-Some reasons for this could be that bilinguals are often faced with situations where they must consider multiple perspectives, which can have an effect on problem-solving ability.
-Bilinguals are also better at handling distractions, holding information, and multi-tasking which allows them to focus on coming up with creative solutions.
+Some reasons for this could be that bilinguals are often faced with situations where they must consider multiple perspectives, which can have an effect on problem solving ability.
+Bilinguals are also better at handling distractions, holding information and multi-tasking which allows them to focus on coming up with creative solutions.

-Social benefits of bilingualism
+Social benefits of learning a language